 We are a Baptist Church, believing that baptism is the sign of a changed life desiring obedience to Jesus Christ.
 It is our practice to baptise only those who confess their faith in Christ as Lord and Saviour.
 Our usual mode of baptism is by immersion but we do not exclude membership or Communion to believers who sincerely hold a different view of baptism.
 By this we believe we uphold Scriptural teaching whilst maintaining the unity of true Christian believers.

-We are a Reformed Church, that is we love the truths emphasised by the Protestant Reformation and in particular, the 1689 London Baptist Confession of Faith.
+We are a Reformed Church, that is we love the truths emphasised by the Protestant Reformation of the 16th Century.
 Nevertheless, we welcome true Christian believers from other backgrounds (and also any who claim to be atheists or agnostics!) to come and join us in our activities.

 Finally, we desire to be a Welcoming Church, seeking to foster real Christian fellowship, mutual concern, and love in the life of our congregration.